sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

-This is the first post in a series of two:
-- designing the interview process
-- how to prep for an interview [QA engineer - candidate]

 This is another article in the series on hiring.
 The [first one](https://qase.io/blog/hiring-quality-cvs/) was about the JDs and CVs.

 This one is devoted to designing an interview.
+Next post will be on how to prep for an interview [QA engineer - candidate]

 Before even starting to think about the interview, check if the hiring decision is an optimal one.
 In many cases it's sufficient and more optimal to optimize the processes (but this is a topic for another article).